NativeScript/nativescript-cli/docs/man_pages/project/testing/livesync.md

 * `ios` - Synchronizes the latest changes in your project to connected iOS devices.

 <% if(isHtml) { %>
+### Command Limitations

+* You cannot run this command on Android 4.3 devices and on some Samsung devices.

 ### Related Commands

 Command | Description